arangodb/docs/3.5/data-modeling-views-database-methods.md

 <!-- arangod/V8Server/v8-views.cpp -->

-`db._createView(view-name, view-type, view-properties)`
+`db._createView(name, type, properties)`

-Creates a new view named *view-name* of type *view-type* with properties *view-properties*.
+Creates a new View.

-*view-name* is a string and the name of the view.
-No view or collection with the same name may already exist in the current database.
-For more information on valid view names please refer to the [naming conventions](data-modeling-naming-conventions.html).
+*name* is a string and the name of the View.
+No View or collection with the same name may already exist in the current database.
+For more information on valid View names please refer to the [naming conventions](data-modeling-naming-conventions.html).

-*view-type* must be the string `"arangosearch"`, as it is currently the only supported view type.
+*type* must be the string `"arangosearch"`, as it is currently the only supported View type.

-*view-properties* is an optional object containing view configuration specific to each view-type.
+*properties* is an optional object containing View configuration specific to each View-type.
 Currently, only ArangoSearch Views are supported.
 See [ArangoSearch View definition](arangosearch-views.html#view-definitionmodification) for details.